Japanese

 A Kyoto sweet potato vendor at Toji Temple Flea Market.

-• Transferring Credits for the Japanese Minor: Transfer students can apply one course from their previous institutions towards the MLC Japanese minor, provided they pass the MLC Japanese Program placement test.
-Transfer students should check with the College Center for Advising Services (CCAS) to inquire whether other courses completed elsewhere that cannot be counted toward the Japanese minor can be transferred for general degree instead.
+Credit for up to one course (language or culture) from another institution can be applied toward the Japanese minor.
+In the case of language coursework, students must demonstrate a corresponding level of proficiency on the MLC Japanese Program placement test to receive transfer credit for the Japanese minor.
+Transfer students should check with the College Center for Advising Services (CCAS) to inquire whether other courses completed at previous institutions that cannot be counted toward the Japanese minor can be transferred for general degree credit instead.

 Top ↑